 2. Residents’ Association Fees

-- The membership fees for the association: Comprises of two parts: One that covers the maintenance of shared facilities.
-Second, a preliminarily assessed cost for your heat & water consumption.
+- The membership fees for the association that covers the maintenance of shared facilities as well as the preliminarily assessed cost for your heat & water consumption.

 - Your cash card refills, rented parking places & rented recreation facilities.